 - You are updating from a supported migration path.
-See "Supported Update Paths to HP-UX 11i v1" on page 51. - You understand all of the considerations provided in Chapter 3, particularly "Additional Update Considerations" on page 57. - Your system meets the system requirements to update and operate HP-UX 11i v1.
+See "Supported Update Paths to HP-UX 11i v1" on page 51. - Your system meets the system requirements to update and operate HP-UX 11i v1.
 For more details see Chapter 2, "System Requirements for Cold-Installing and Updating," on page 31. - You have completed the preparation tasks required to update your system.
-For more information see Chapter 4, "Preparing to Install or Update to HP-UX 11i v1," on page 63.
+For more information see Chapter 4, "Preparing to Install or Update to HP-UX 11i v1," on page 59.

-If the Distributed File System (DFS) is installed and in use on your HP-UX 10.20 system to manage large numbers of files, update-ux removes it and associated data during the update to HP-UX 11i v1.
+CAUTIONIf the Distributed File System (DFS) is installed and in use on your HP-UX 10.20 system to manage large numbers of files, update-ux removes it and associated data during the update to HP-UX 11i v1.
 If you need to continue using DFS, do not update to HP-UX 11.x or HP-UX 11i v1.

-If your system already is running any version of the HP Apache-based Web Server, installing or updating to an HP-UX 11i v1 Operating Environment installs the version of HP-UX Web Server Suite included with the HP-UX 11i v1 OE.
+NOTE If your system already is running any version of the HP Apache-based Web Server, installing or updating to an HP-UX 11i v1 Operating Environment installs the version of HP-UX Web Server Suite included with the HP-UX 11i v1 OE.
 Refer to the HP-UX 11i v1 Release Notes for more information.